* Save Crystal Lake - Pass the Crystal Reservoir Conveyance Act *

 Why is restoring Crystal Lake and permanently preserving free and full public access for recreation important to you?
 Tell us about your favorite visit to Crystal Lake.
 Send us your Crystal Lake photos.

-For example, Photographer Jacob Candelaria posted this dark sky photo of Crystal Lake on 1/19/24 on the American Southwest Facebook page: "...
+Photographer Jacob Candelaria posted this dark sky photo of Crystal Lake on 1/19/24 on the American Southwest Facebook page: "...
 This was a fun trip and I love any excuse to sneak away to the San Juan mountains...there were some other photographers getting some time-lapse and drone footage.
 I rarely cross paths with other photographers, so it was nice to have some people to share experiences with."

 THE CRYSTAL RESERVOIR CONVEYANCE ACT WILL:

 The Crystal Reservoir Conveyance Act has broad support from local governments in Ouray and San Juan Counties and from key stakeholders who helped the USFS acquire Crystal Lake and Full Moon Dam in 2003.
-Please join us by showing your support and signing our petition.
+Please show your support by signing our petition.

 Colorado Senator Michael Bennet,